datacamp-content/courses-introduction-to-shell/chapter1.md

 ## How else can I identify files and directories?

-An absolute path is like a latitude and longitude: it specifies the same thing no matter where you are.
+An absolute path is like a latitude and longitude: it has the same value no matter where you are.
 A **relative path**,
 on the other hand,
 specifies a location starting from where you are: